junxit/us-congress-bills-110/metadata.md

 - 2007-04-24 — The Speaker designated the Honorable John T. Salazar to act as Chairman of the Committee.
 - 2007-04-24 — The previous question on the motion was ordered pursuant to the rule. (consideration: CR H3822)
 - 2007-04-24 — The previous question was ordered pursuant to the rule. (consideration: CR H3821)
+- 2007-04-25 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.